-- For the Store Receipt field, choose whether you want Stripe to send a receipt to the visitor when they submit.
+- For the Stripe Receipt field that shows within the Other Settings towards the bottom of the page, choose whether you want Stripe to send a receipt to the visitor when they submit.
 We recommend leaving this set to “Do not send receipt” and instead sending a thank you email notification from your form since it can be customized much more than an automated receipt.

 Settings for Subscriptions